Juli2017/SanMateoCountyEmployment/README.md

 ![](img/Filterd_facet_SMCBySectorByYearThinGray.png)

 There has been a dramatic change in the relative importance of different industries in San Mateo County in the past 25 years.
-The Professional, Scientific, & Technical Services (NCAIS code 54, PSTS) and Information sectors show the most dramatic increases in number of employees over time for this time frame.
+The Professional, Scientific, & Technical Services (NAICS code 54, PSTS) and Information sectors show the most dramatic increases in number of employees over time for this time frame.

 ![](img/SMCPercentGrowthSince1992BySector.png)